tomerweller/tomerweller.github.io/_posts/2016-02-27-cookie-interception-chrome-extension.md

 However, all of this this experimentation was done in the Chrome dev tools console.
 How do we port this to our extension?

 Running custom javascript code in every webpage is done using [content scripts][chrome.content].
 However, the document object in a content script is actually a replica.
 Modifying it is not visible to the rest of the Javascript code in the page.
-Luckily, this is a [well discussed][so.injectjs] issue and the simplest solutions is to create a custom script element and inject it into every page.
+Luckily, this is a [well discussed][so.injectjs] issue and the most simple solution is to create a custom script element and inject it into every page.

 Declaring our content script in  `manifest.json`: